gnarroway/fumi/README.md

 # fumi

-A native Prometheus client for Clojure.
+A Prometheus client for Clojure.

 Features: